How do I get an appointment?

 Clinical photography consent

-The photographs are securely stored on our Trust’s password-protected electronic system (database).
+We store your photographs on our password-protected electronic system (database).
 Only medical photographers and authorised medical staff can view the images.
-Copyright on the photographs belongs to the Trust.
-It is illegal for anyone to make copies of them for their own purpose and is subject to data protection legislation.
+We own the copyright of the photographs.
+It is illegal for anyone to make copies for their own purpose and the photographs are subject to data protection law.

-If you do not want your photographs used this way, please let the clinical staff member seeking your consent know, or the medical photographer prior to the session if possible and we can amend the consent level if necessary.
+If you do not want your photographs used in this way, please let us know before your session.
+We can change the consent level if necessary.

-If you change your mind about your level of consent at a later time, you can email or write to our department and in consultation with your doctor, we will update your records for you.
-We will however, need confirmation of your new level of consent in writing from you before we can make any changes.
-However, you may want to discuss this with your doctor first.
+If you change your mind about how we use your photographs, please email or write to us.
+We will discuss with your doctor and update your records for you.
+We will need you to confirm your new level of consent in writing before we can make any changes.
+You may want to discuss this with your doctor first.